Essential Vitamins

 Thiamine occurs naturally in the following foods, Green peas, Nuts, Bananas, Soy beans, Whole grain, and Legumes.
 Common Legumes are alfalfa, peas, beans, lentils, and peanuts.

 Vitamin B3: also known as Niacin.
 (Nicotinic acid) this helps to rid the body of toxic chemicals.
 It promotes good digestion and healthy skin.
 Food sources are eggs, fish, and chicken.
-Vegetable sources include broccoli, carrots, peanuts, barley, almonds, corn, and pasta.
+Vegetable sources include broccoli, carrots, corn, also peanuts, barley, almonds, and pasta.

 Vitamin D

 The question often arises whether vitamin D is actually a vitamin or a steroid.
 Vitamin D is also known as the Sunshine Vitamin.
 The body manufactures the vitamin after being exposed to sunshine.
-Because Vitamin D is manufactured by the body, therefore it cannot be classed as a vitamin.
-We just use this word for simplicity.
+As Vitamin D is manufactured by the body it cannot be classed as a vitamin, we just use this word for simplicity.

 It is also important to know that ingestion of a high fat diet (such as eating primarily, sunflower or seed diet) may be detrimental because fats may reduce calcium absorption.